Business food scraps requirement begins March 2022

 Food is the single largest portion of our garbage – enough to fill 5,000 long-haul trucks bound for landfill every year.
 As food decomposes in landfills, it creates methane, a powerful contributor to climate change.

-For more than 10 years, Metro and local communities have taken steps to keep food scraps out of landfills and put them to better use.
-In 2004 a program began to voluntarily collect food scraps from some businesses.
+For more than 15 years, Metro and local communities have taken steps to prevent food waste, keep food scraps out of landfills and put them to better use.
 Today, the food scraps from participating restaurants, grocery stores and other businesses across the region are converted to compost at facilities near Salem and Corvallis.